 As is customary in the semiconductor industry, the Company provides indemnification protection to its customers for intellectual property claims related to the Company's products.
-The Company has not accrued any material liability on its consolidated balance sheet related to such indemnification obligations in connection with the Cresta Technology litigation.
+The Company has not accrued any material liability on its Condensed Consolidated Balance Sheet related to such indemnification obligations in connection with the Cresta Technology litigation.

+The Company intends to continue to vigorously defend against Cresta Technology's allegations and to continue to pursue its claims against Cresta and their patents.
 At this time, the Company cannot predict the outcome of these matters or the resulting financial impact to it, if any.